-Associate Professor, Director of RN to BSN Program
+Associate Professor of Nursing, Director of RN to BSN Program

 BSN, Goshen College, 1973

 Revision of nursing curriculum in response to the new General Education proposal.

 Create strategies and policies for use of ATI services to improve overall test taking strategies for students.

 Rewriting nursing course descriptions, objectives and teaching strategies to align with CCNE Essentials.